rapid7/komand-plugin-sdk-python/README.md

 ## Changelog

+* 4.0.1 - Fix bug by including schema files in manifest
 * 4.0.0 - Implement new API endpoints |
  Implement Swagger API documentation generation |
  End support for Python2 and PyPy |